Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Conclusion

 \section{Conclusion}

-This paper introduces a tiled ensemble approach to effectively detect and localize small anomalies in high-resolution images.
-This has been a challenge due to the high GPU memory demands required by existing approaches.
-The method works by dividing the image into smaller tiles and training a dedicated model for each tile location.
+This paper introduces a tiled ensemble approach to effectively detect and localize small anomalies in high-resolution images, which has been a challenge due to the high GPU memory demands required by existing approaches.
+The tiled ensemble approach addresses this by dividing the image into smaller tiles and training a dedicated model for each tile location.
 This strategy ensures that the GPU memory usage remains comparable to that of a single model that processes an image the size of one tile.
-By employing overlapping tiles, this approach also takes advantage of the performance improvements associated with traditional stacking ensemble methods, which further improve performance compared to those achievable by simply increasing image resolution.
+By employing overlapping tiles, the tiled ensemble also takes advantage of the performance improvements associated with traditional stacking ensemble methods, which further improve performance compared to those achievable by simply increasing image resolution.

 The tiled ensemble is designed to be easily integrated into current anomaly detection architectures without necessitating any architectural changes, which makes it a flexible and practical solution for small anomaly detection within high-resolution imagery.
 In an extensive evaluation using various model architectures and two established datasets, the method demonstrated notable performance improvement compared to setups processing images at a lower resolution or without employing a tiled ensemble, with a particularly pronounced impact on datasets with small anomalies.